developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<ClearTypeEnabled value="0"/>

 ###FitToScreenEnabled
+**Applies to Windows Mobile with IE rendering engine only**.
 Automatically expands the application window to fit the screen.
-Apples to Windows Mobile with Internet Explorer rendering engine only.

 **Possible Values**: